 Early History of the Firbanks family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Firbanks History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Firbanks research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Firbanks History in all our PDF Extended History products and printed products wherever possible.

 Firbanks Spelling Variations

 Firbanks has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Firbanks have been found, including Fairbanks, Fairbank, Fairbankes, Firbank and many more.